17 May 2026

 • .PAK mods (just a .pak file you drop into a folder).

 Important: Not every Palworld mod is server-side.
-Some are client-only, and some require both the server and all players to install the same mod (and sometimes the same UE4SS build).
+Some are client-only, and some require both the server and all players to install the same mod (and sometimes the same RE-UE4SS build).
 Always follow the mod author’s instructions.

 Quick check: what type of mod did you download?